EDRN/eke.specimens/eke/specimens/README.txt

 Let's add a Specimen Set to this system and see what happens, below.

-General Specimen Set
+Generic Specimen Set
 ~~~~~~~~~~~~~~~~~~~~

-A General Specimen Set is a single group of specimens with a collection, such
+A Generic Specimen Set is a single group of specimens with a collection, such
 as a set of PRoBE specimens from a single organ such as the anus.
 They may be
 added solely to Specimen Systems::